google/applied-machine-learning-intensive/v2/02_data/03_visualizations/slides.md

 <!--
 So how do we build these visualizations?

-There are actually many toolkits for building visualizaitons that range from low-level libraries where you are rending shapes manually to automated systems that you feed data and get a chart back.
+There are actually many toolkits for building visualizations that range from low-level libraries where you are rending shapes manually to automated systems that you feed data and get a chart back.